 - Blue tabien baan of the address you wish to be registered;

-- A copy of your marriage license (if applicable);
+- A copy of your marriage certificate (if applicable);

 - Given the tabien baan will all be in Thai, written details in Thai of your basic data information (name, date of birth) as well as your parents’ names.

 Given you will be entered on someone’s house registration, the ‘house master’ will need to attend and formally give permission for you to be entered on the tabien baan.
 If you are a rural area, occasionally the village head, or ‘phu yai baan’ (ผู้ใหญ่บ้าน), is also asked to attend.

 In some cases, the district office may require you to have Ministry of Foreign Affairs registered translations of documents which are not in Thai or have been procured overseas.